Ollama

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-They serve adjacent needs but don't currently overlap on shipped themes.
-OpenAI is currently shipping more aggressively (velocity 8.8 vs 1.7), with 3 editorial sparks in the last 30 days against 0.
+Both compete on the same themes — frontier-models, research — within ai-assistants.
+OpenAI is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top OpenAI alternatives in ai-assistants are ranked by recent ship velocity.
 Browse the "OpenAI alternatives" section above for the current picks, or visit /alternatives/openai for the full list with editorial commentary on each.